 Graham S. Wyatt

-Graham Wyatt, Partner, has been with Robert A.M.
-Stern Architects since 1983.
+Graham Wyatt, FAIA, Partner at Robert A.M.
+Stern Architects since 1989, joined the firm in 1983.
 His responsibilities have included both the design and administration of a broad range of projects including both master planning and building design for commercial, institutional, recreational, and residential clients throughout the United States and in the Netherlands, Germany, Hungary, Spain, France, Brazil, Canada, Mexico, India, South Korea, China, and the Czech Republic.

 Mr. Wyatt has directed the firm’s master planning efforts for the campuses of Georgetown University, Rutgers University, Harvard Law School, the College of Notre Dame of Maryland, Shepherd University, and Acadia University in Nova Scotia; for the Fine Arts Village of the University of California, Irvine; for the campus of the Columbus Regional Hospital in Columbus, Indiana; for the Aspen Highlands ski resort in Colorado; and for the mixed-use redevelopment of the Philadelphia Navy Yard.
 During 2001 and 2002 he served as Architect for Downtown Columbus, Indiana, helping to oversee that city's reputation as an internationally-recognized exemplar of the positive relationship that can develop between a community and an enlightened corporate patron of architecture.